Josh Kroenke: Early life

 Josh Kroenke was born on May 7, 1980.
 His father is Stan Kroenke and his mother, Ann Walton Kroenke.
 Through his mother, he is a member of the Walton family, one of the richest families in the world, who founded Walmart and still own a controlling interest.
-He has a sister, Whitney Kroenke Burditt.
-He grew up in Columbia, Missouri, and attended Rock Bridge High School.
+He has a sister, Whitney Ann Kroenke.
+He grew up in Columbia, Missouri, and attended Rock Bridge High School and New Hampton School.

 He graduated from the University of Missouri, where he received a full basketball scholarship.
 While in college, Kroenke found himself involved in a scandal which led to the resignation of Larry Eustachy, the coach of the Iowa State basketball team.
-In 2003, Eustachy, a friend of Josh's father Stan Kroenke, attended a student party with Josh in Columbia, Missouri.
+In 2003, Eustachy, a friend of Josh's father, attended a student party with Josh in Columbia, Missouri.
 Photos of Eustachy drinking with college students at the party later surfaced and led to his resignation from his position at Iowa State.